Understanding Health, Disability and Long Term Care Insurance

-Insurance is a tool to manage different risks and it’s a balance to determine which kinds you need and don’t need.
-You don’t want to risk more than you can afford to lose, you want to consider the odds of the event happening and you shouldn’t risk a lot to save a little.
-You need to think about how much you can afford to lose, the odds of what you’re insuring happening to you (you probably don’t need flood insurance if you live in the desert), and what it would cost to protect against even unlikely events.
-When it comes to your health, it may not be as clear as to which policies you may need.
+Insurance is essentially a tool to manage risks.
+It’s a balance to determine which kinds of insurance you need and which you don’t need.
+You need to think about how much you can afford to lose, how likely it is that what you’re insuring will happen to you (you probably don’t need flood insurance if you live in the desert), and what it would cost to protect against even unlikely events.
+When it comes to your health, it may not be as clear which insurance policies you need.
 Let’s break down the main health related types of insurance you may want to consider.
-After all, your health is something you definitely don’t want to risk.

 Health insurance is probably the most important kind of insurance to have.

 Health insurance helps protect you from the high costs of healthcare by covering all, or a portion, of the costs of doctor visits, hospital stays, prescription drugs, and important preventive care.
 You may be able to get health insurance through your employer, your spouse’s employer or may have bought a plan from the open market.
 Different plans have different costs; high deductible plans have lower upfront costs, but you’ll have to pay more before the insurance kicks in, and more traditional plans have higher premiums, but require less out of pocket spending on your part.
 Young, healthy individuals won’t need as much coverage as those with young families, older individuals, and those with chronic health conditions.
 If you need a lot of health care, opt for plans with low deductibles and co-pays, but understand that these do come with a higher premium.
 If you don’t get sick very often, you could choose a high deductible plan, which has lower premiums.
 But if you do get sick, you’ll have to cover that deductible.
 You could pay from an FSA, HSA or other personal savings account such as your rainy day or emergency fund.